 When celebrating the Fourth of July with fireworks this summer, use caution and follow the law.
 The Lexington Fire Department and Lexington Police Department are reminding citizens, if it goes up or blows up, it’s illegal in Lexington.

-In general, the only consumer fireworks allowed to be sold or used in Lexington are sparklers, ground spinners and fountains.
-Under city ordinance, aerial and audible ground devices such as bottle rockets and firecrackers are prohibited.
-Anyone found in violation of the local fireworks ordinance will be cited by Police.
+In general, the only consumer fireworks allowed to be sold or used in Lexington are sparklers, ground spinners, and fountains.
+Under city ordinances, aerial and audible ground devices such as bottle rockets and firecrackers are prohibited.
+Anyone found in violation of the local fireworks ordinance will be cited by police.

 A professional display is the safest way to enjoy fireworks.
 If you plan to set off fireworks at home, the Lexington Fire Department has these tips: